 Household sector include persons and groups of persons in terms of consumers and self-employed individuals who produce goods intended for the market.
 Additionally, this sector includes persons and groups of persons who produce goods and provide nonfinancial services only for their own use.
-This sector includes individuals, self-employed individuals and individuals who, as specified by the Law on Trade Companies, are not considered vendors.
+This sector includes: individuals, self-employed individuals and individuals who, as specified by the Law on Trade Companies, are not considered vendors.

 5.1.3.5.
-Nonprofit institutions serving households
+Non-profit institutions that serve the households